Gateway Surgical Solutions is unique because we don’t simply broker surgeries. Our model is significantly different in 2 ways:

 The service we provide falls within the legal framework for the provision of medically necessary procedures in Canada.
 In most cases, by providing the services in a province in which the patient does not reside it is acceptable to provide these services in an expedited and privately paid environment.

 The usual answer to this question is “yes”.
 However, wait times in the public health system for non-urgent procedures are usually much longer than the motivated patient is willing to accept.
-Waiting months or even years to relieve pain and restore function is not acceptable to the patients who come to Gateway Health Solutions for help.
+Waiting months or even years to relieve pain and restore function is not acceptable to the patients who come to Gateway Surgical Solutions for help.
 In most cases we can help patients through the entire process in a matter of weeks.

-No. Gateway Health Solutions’ alternative assessment protocols mean that you can come to us from the initial onset of pain or injury and be placed on the fast track to recovery, whether you need surgery or not.
+No. Gateway Surgical Solutions’ alternative assessment protocols mean that you can come to us from the initial onset of pain or injury and be placed on the fast track to recovery, whether you need surgery or not.

-Complications from surgery are rare, but when they do happen you have the peace of mind knowing that Gateway Health Solutions can connect you with excellent care when you return home.
+Complications from surgery are rare, but when they do happen you have the peace of mind knowing that Gateway Surgical Solutions can connect you with excellent care when you return home.
 Our commitment to providing a full circle of care includes post-operative complications.

 Surgeries are offered at various appropriate for the type of surgery, this may be either at a hospital or non-hospital surgery centres.
 Exact locations are chosen based on a combination of factors: patient preference, type of surgery needed, and availability of access being the most common determinants.